Cutting the Stone

 Lubbert Das was a comical (foolish) character in Dutch literature.

 Interpretations

 It is possible that the flower hints that the doctor is a charlatan as does the funnel hat.
 The woman balancing a book on her head is thought by Skemer to be a satire of the Flemish custom of wearing amulets made out of books and scripture, a pictogram for the word phylactery.
 Otherwise, she is thought to depict folly.

-Michel Foucault, in his 1961 book History of Madness, says "Bosch's famous doctor is far more insane than the patient he is attempting to cure, and his false knowledge does nothing more than reveal the worst excesses of a madness immediately apparent to all but himself."